-Two reviewers independently reviewed the titles and abstracts of identified articles to determine if studies met the inclusion and exclusion criteria for design, population, intervention, and outcomes (Appendix A, Table 1).
+Two reviewers independently reviewed the titles and abstracts of identified articles to determine if studies met the inclusion and exclusion criteria for design, population, intervention, and outcomes (Appendix A Table 1).
 Two reviewers then independently evaluated the full-text article(s) of potentially included studies against the complete inclusion and exclusion criteria.
 Disagreements in the abstract and/or full-text review were resolved by discussion.
-Excluded full text articles and reasons for exclusion are listed in Appendix C.
+Excluded full-text articles and reasons for exclusion are listed in Appendix C.

-We developed an a priori set of criteria for inclusion and exclusion criteria of studies based on our understanding of the literature (Appendix A, Table 1).
-For KQ 1 examining the intra-rater concordance and inter-rater reliability of BI-RADS density determination, we considered RCTs, prospective and retrospective cohort studies, case-control studies, cross-sectional studies, or test sets involving multiple blinded readings of digital or film mammography by at least three readers.
-For KQ 2 examining the test performance characteristics of adjunctive screening for dense breasts with MRI, hand-held ultrasound, whole breast ultrasound, and tomosynthesis, we considered RCTs, prospective and retrospective cohort studies, and diagnostic accuracy studies.
-We required a reference standard be applied to all participants, including those with a negative screen, and that the studies reported on a screening practice with two or more radiologists.
-For KQ 3, examining the proximate clinical outcomes of adjunctive breast cancer screening, we considered RCTs, prospective and retrospective cohort studies (including cohort studies reporting on cancer detection rates, stage distribution of detected cancers, recall rates and biopsy rates) and meta-analyses.
+We developed an a priori set of criteria for inclusion and exclusion criteria of studies based on our understanding of the literature (Appendix A Table 1).
+For KQ 1 examining the intra-rater concordance and inter-rater reliability of BI-RADS density determination, we considered RCTs, prospective and retrospective cohort studies, case-control studies, cross-sectional studies, and test sets involving multiple blinded readings of digital or film mammography by at least three readers.
+For KQ 2 examining the test performance characteristics of supplemental screening for dense breasts with MRI, hand-held ultrasound, whole breast ultrasound, and DBT, we considered RCTs, prospective and retrospective cohort studies, and diagnostic accuracy studies.
+We required that the studies reported on a screening practice with two or more radiologists and that a reference standard of a minimum of 12 months clinical followup be applied to all participants with a negative screen.
+For KQ 3, examining the proximate clinical outcomes of supplemental breast cancer screening, we considered RCTs, prospective and retrospective cohort studies (including cohort studies reporting on cancer detection rates, stage distribution of detected cancers, recall rates and biopsy rates) and meta-analyses.
 We required studies to report outcomes from two or more radiologists.
 Study populations and outcomes reported had to be stratified by breast density in the screened group if women with all breast densities were included, so that rates for women with dense breasts could be calculated.
-For KQ 4, examining the harms of being identified as having dense breasts, we were more inclusive and considered RCTs, prospective and retrospective cohort studies, case-control studies, cross-sectional studies, meta-analyses, and modeling studies.
+KQ 4 examined the harms of being identified as having dense breasts; we considered RCTs, prospective and retrospective cohort studies, case-control studies, cross-sectional studies, meta-analyses, and modeling studies.